neomantic-zz/chibi-libsoc/README.md

 ``` scheme
 (gpio-free gpio)
 ```
-Frees the gpio, under the conditions of the gpio-modes described above.
+Free the gpio, under the conditions of the gpio-modes described above.

 ``` scheme
 (gpio-direction-set! gpio gpio-direction)